openstack-infra/git-review/doc/index.rst

   Download a change from gerrit into a branch for review.
 Takes a numeric change id as an argument.

+.. options:: --setup, -s

+  Just run throught the repo setup commands and then exit before attempting to submit anything.

 .. option:: --verbose, -v

   Turns on more verbose output.